srgokribb/Rifdock-Total-Setup/README.md

 #### (8) Check whether $PATH and $LD_LIBRARY_PATH are updated.
     $ echo $PATH
     $ echo $LD_LIBRARY_PATH

 - If PATH is updated correctly, you can proceed to rosetta install and compilation.
-- Do not add multiple versions of hdf5 to PATH or LD_LIBRARY_PATH.
-It will make a fatal error.
 - Because the addresses are added to ".bashrc", it will be maintained after you close your terminal or open a new terminal.
 If you don't need hdf5 anymore, remove the address to hdf5 binary and library from ".bashrc".

 ### 2) Install Rosetta 3.13 and compile with HDF5